ubccr/coldfront/docs/pages/deploy.md

     $ python3 -c "import secrets; print(secrets.token_urlsafe())"
     ```

-Choose a database backend.
-ColdFront supports MariaDB/MySQL, PostgreSQL, or
+**Choosing a database backend:** ColdFront supports MariaDB/MySQL, PostgreSQL, or
 SQLite.
+If you don't configure a database, it will use SQLite by default and will
+place the database in the ColdFront working directory.
+You may not want this for a production installation.

 Install your preferred database and set the connection details using
-the `DB_URL` variable above.
+the `DB_URL` variable as shown above.

 !!! note "Note: Install python database drivers"
     Be sure to install the database drivers associated with your db.
 For example: